Discovering Alpaca Insulation

 But will it be warm?

-Alpaca fiber is actually a few times warmer than traditional wool.
+Alpaca fiber is actually warmer than traditional wool.
 However, it is also lighter and much softer.
 It would be more comparable to cashmere in terms of softness and comfort and closer to down in terms of its thermal insulation qualities.

 Raised at high altitudes in freezing temperatures, the alpaca developed more thermal capacity in its fiber, over time, than almost any other animal.
 First domesticated by the Incas in Peru, alpaca fleece was originally reserved exclusively for royalty.